ghostdevv/svelte-check-action/README.md

 # Svelte Check Action

-This action runs [svelte-check](http://npmjs.com/svelte-check) on the files that change in a PR, then adds a comment which reports any errors in those files.
+This action runs [svelte-check](http://npmjs.com/svelte-check) on the files that change in a PR (by default), then adds a comment which reports any errors in those files.
 The inspiration came from wanting to have svelte-check run in CI without failing, so that we can progressively fix a codebase with a lot of issues.

 Works with svelte-check version 3 & 4.
 The action runs using Node 20.